Suggester/Documentation/home.md

 ?> All **Usage** sections on these docs will assume that the command prefix is the default `.` prefix that is set when the bot is added to a server.
 The `config` command gives the option of changing the prefix, and if your server's prefix has been changed you should replace `.` with that prefix.

-?> In this documentation, arguments in [brackets] are required, while arguments in (parenthesis) are optional.
+?> In this documentation, arguments in <angle brackets> are required, while arguments in [brackets] are optional.
 You also should not type out the brackets and parenthesis when using the commands.